cdeleeuwe/netlify-plugin-hugo-cache-resources/README.md

 This plugin caches the `resources` folder after build.
 If you are processing many images, this would improve build duration significantly.

-Note: Restoring cache only comes from the production branch.
-So once cache is saved on the production branch, the next preview build would use the cache.
-For example, when pushing to the same preview build, the latest preview build will not get the cache from the previous preview build, but will get it from master.

 ## Usage

 You can install this plugin in the Netlify UI from this [direct in-app installation link](https://app.netlify.com/plugins/netlify-plugin-hugo-cache-resources/install) or from the [Plugins directory](https://app.netlify.com/plugins).